 Volunteer or donate

 - WeeCycle: Buying everything your baby needs is expensive, so WeeCycle provides gently used baby gear to low-income families through their network of community-based organizations.
-They are always looking for dedicated volunteers for everything from graphic design to warehouse help.
+They are always looking for dedicated volunteers to provide everything from graphic design to warehouse help.
 In addition, you can also donate gently used baby gear to one of their many donation locations.

 - Christmas Unlimited: During the holiday season, Christmas Unlimited collects and distributes toys to families in need in El Paso and Teller counties in a store-like environment, empowering parents to select gifts for their children.
 What sets Christmas Unlimited apart from similar programs is its method of gift distribution.
 The Christmas Unlimited Distribution Center is set up like a retail store.
 Parents are issued shopping passes (points are allocated based on the number of children they have) to shop at the distribution center and pick out Christmas gifts for their children.
 This allows the client to select what they want for their children and empowers them to be the most important part of the process.
-You can donate toys or sign up to volunteer here.
+You can donate toys or sign up to volunteer.

 - Stable Strides: Connecting with a horse can be incredibly therapeutic for anyone.
 Horses can teach you how to stay in the moment, problem solve, manage anxiety and improve communication skills, just to name a few.
 Stable Strides is always looking for volunteers to help with their adaptive riding and physical, occupational and speech therapy programs.
 You will need to attend an orientation that takes place on the first Saturday of each month.